3kyro/servant-benchmark/README.md

 `User` has an `Arbitrary` instance to produce a random value.
 We finish with the endpoint's name/weight as necessary.

 The "post" endpoint requires a `Text` query parameter.
 We provide a fixed set of possible values using the `elements` function from the `QuickCheck` package.
-With a weight of 4, four random values from the specified set will be produced.
+With a weight of 4, four instances of the "post" endpoint will be produced, each with a random value from the specified set.

 Finally our API provides a `Raw` endpoint for serving static files, but we'd rather not benchmark it.
 Providing a 0 weight ensures that no request will be generated